 Recovery is possible and it happens in so many ways.
 Come see for yourself!
 Our Recovery Nights provide a safe, inspiring, and powerful forum for community members, former clients, and Emily Program staff to share their journey to recovery.

-We will be hosting a Recovery Night at our Spokane, WA site on Tuesday, August 8th, at 6:00 p.m.
+We will be hosting a Recovery Night at The Emily Program-Cleveland on Thursday, September 7th at 6:30 PM.

 I have to admit, when I was first introduced to the concept of orthorexia, a condition characterized by an obsession with healthy eating and food quality, I thought, I definitely know some people who have this.
 From my mom who has rotated between every kind of alternative milk known to man (she's currently on flax milk), to my vegan friend who gives me a 30-minute rant on chard at least twice a week, health-conscious individuals who seem to fit the characteristics of this disease are everywhere.
 Point being: many people in this day and age are extremely conscious of what they put in their bodies, but as I quickly learned, it takes much more than a strong interest in healthy eating to classify someone as having orthorexia.
 So what is the difference between people with healthy habits and people who cross over into orthorexia?

 Kelsey Thomas, Registered Dietitian Nutritionist at our Seattle outpatient location, earned an outstanding preceptor award from the University of Washington for her work educating and supervising dietetic interns.